meteor/guide/content/using-npm-packages.md

 Meteor does not recompile packages installed in your `node_modules` by default.
 However, compilation of specific npm packages (for example, to support older browsers that the package author neglected) can now be enabled in one of two ways:

-1. Clone the package repository into your application's `/imports` directory, make any modifications necessary, then use `npm install` to link the-package into your `node_modules`:
+1. Clone the package repository into your application's `/imports` directory, make any modifications necessary, then use `npm install` to link the package into your `node_modules`:
 ```
 meteor npm install imports/the-package
 ```